dudung/soal/_posts/fi3201/2021-01-29-root-bisection.md

 swap(a, b)
 ```

 with `a` and `b` are two mandatory parameters to be swapped.
 Manually there are some algorithms to perform the swap process without using a temporary variable but using arithmetic or bitwise operation or mixture of them [[5](#ref5)] or other ways [[6](#ref6)].
+There is also a clever user defined function for the swap function in MATLAB [[7](#ref7)].
 We will use this function in designing more readable algorithm for bisection method.

 ## algorithm